MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 You successfully balanced the dataset and can move to model training.

-## Step 4: Train and evaluate the model
+## Step 4: Train and evaluate the models

-Use [MLflow](https://aka.ms/fabric-autologging) to register models, train and compare models, and pick the best model for your prediction purpose.
+Use [MLflow](https://aka.ms/fabric-autologging) to register models, train and compare models, and choose the best model for your prediction purpose.
 For model training, you use the following three models:

 - Random forest classifier
 - Logistic regression classifier